-Conversation with a CEO Interview Series: BTL Singapore Branch Manager Ms Fiona Ho
+Conversation with a CEO: BTL Singapore Branch Manager Ms Fiona Ho

 Whether we are aiming to achieve our fitness goals or simply want to look good in a swimsuit/swimming trunks, acquiring a toned physique and (hopefully) a sculpted set of six-pack abs is a goal shared by many people.
 But as we grow older, acquiring a toned physique and, especially, a six-pack is hard work.
 It requires dedication and commitment.
 The truth is: attaining a good physique is not just about hitting the gym seven days a week or lifting weights incessantly like a professional bodybuilder.
 Beyond exercise, a few modifications to various aspects of our lifestyle can be enough to produce serious, long-lasting results.